 Though Mekel is not an active player, he is certainly on the fringe, and on the radar of a handful of GM’s who need reserve point guards.

-Check out our new list of Italian NBA players!
+This article overlaps with our NBA players from Israel page.
+Also, be sure to check out our new list of Italian NBA players!